HyeonjongJang/KyungHee-Chatbot/README.md

-Kyung Hee University Regulations Search Virtual Assistant 🧾 Overview
+Kyung Hee University Regulations Search Virtual Assistant Overview
-This Virtual Assistant provides answers based on the most up-to-date datasets of regulations, internal rules, and guidelines from Kyung Hee University's Regulation Management System.
+This Virtual Assistant provides answers based on the latest regulations, internal rules, and guidelines from Kyung Hee University’s Regulation Management System.

 Reference: Kyung Hee University Regulation Management System

+Note:
-This tool is provided exclusively for regulation search within Kyung Hee University.
-For important information such as academic schedules or graduation requirements, always verify with official documents or by contacting the university administration office.
+This tool is exclusively for searching regulations of Kyung Hee University.
+For official information like academic schedules or graduation requirements, please always consult official documents or contact the university administration.

-⚙️ Installation & Usage
+Installation & Usage
 1. Environment Setup
 bash
 conda create -n langchain python=3.11 conda activate langchain pip install -r requirements.txt
-2. Building the Vector Database
+2. Build the Vector Database
 Create two folders: past_documents and todo_documents.

-Place regulation-related materials (.pdf, .ipynb, .txt) in todo_documents.
+Place regulation-related materials (.pdf, .ipynb, .txt) into todo_documents.

-Adding more file formats: Edit the load_documents_process_vectorize() function in add_document.py.
+To support more file formats, modify load_documents_process_vectorize() in add_document.py.

 Run add_document.py to build the vector database.

-The index.faiss and index.pkl files will be created in the faiss_db directory.
+This will generate index.faiss and index.pkl in the faiss_db directory.

-Files are automatically moved to past_documents after processing.
+Processed files will be moved automatically to past_documents.

-If a database already exists, previous files are backed up in the backup/ folder with the current timestamp.
+If the database exists, previous files are backed up in the backup/ folder.

 3. System Prompt & Interface Customization
-The base system prompt is defined in chains.py.
-Adapt this to suit your institution’s policies if necessary.
+The main prompt is set in chains.py.
+Adapt it to match your institution’s requirements.

-User (student/member) ID authentication is implemented in first_page.py to prevent unauthorized access via public links.
+ID authentication is handled in first_page.py to prevent unauthorized access.

-You may customize the welcome and instructions page to match the notice below.
+Adjust the welcome and instruction page as needed.

 4. Streamlit Secret Configuration
-Create a .streamlit directory and a file named secrets.toml as below:
+Create a .streamlit directory.

+Add a secrets.toml file:

 text
 LANGCHAIN_API_KEY = "your_langchain_api_key"